 Replaceable pitched roof panels for vertical ventilation training

-The facility also features a 120,000 square feet concrete pad for driver/operator training, a confined space training platform, and numerous hazardous material props.
+The facility also features a 120,000-square-foot concrete pad for driver/operator training, a confined space training platform, and numerous hazardous material props.
 The facility is available for use by any fire department, law enforcement, or other emergency response agency in Southwest Iowa.